 What can wash away my sin?
-Nothing but the blood of Jesus?
+Nothing but the blood of Jesus.
 What can make me whole again?
-Nothing but the blood of Jesus?
+Nothing but the blood of Jesus.

 The very first step in our reconciliation with God comes through the blood of Jesus Christ.
-His sin payment was received by the

-Father because Jesus was the perfect reflection of a perfect Father laying down His life for all that willingly receive it.
+His sin payment was received by the Father because Jesus was the perfect reflection of a perfect Father laying down His life for all that willingly receive it.
 The scripture reminds us "All that call upon the name of the Lord - SHALL BE SAVED."
 (Romans 10:13)

-This week I was talking with the woman who cuts my hair, she said she wouldn't know if she was going to be saved until she stood before God in Heaven.
-After discussing this with her a few minutes, she agreed she had a KNOW SO faith, not a HOPE SO faith.
+Over the years, I have spoken with people that let me know that they didn't know if they were going to be saved until they stood before God in Heaven.
+After discussing this with them about their "hope so" faith, they agreed they actually had a "KNOW SO" faith, not a "HOPE SO" faith.
 Thank God I know!
 Because God's word says it!
 I have placed my all on Jesus Christ.

 After the Model Prayer was given, Jesus expanded on this idea of forgiveness in verses 14 and 15 by using another Greek word.
-It is the word, "Paraptoma."
+It is the word, Seeking Forgiveness - trespass (parabasis) - misstep (paraptoma) - sin (hamartia) - debt (opheilema)

+"Paraptoma."
 It is defined as a false step, a blunder, a deviation from uprightness and truth.